-Plagiarism: obtaining, by any means, the work of another student and submitting this work, as one's own.
+Plagiarism: obtaining, by any means, the work of another student and submitting this work, as own's work.

 Collusion: unauthorized collaboration with another student in preparing work for a class.

 Cheating: copying/tracing from another student, using unauthorized materials or devices, and/or collaborating with another student in a testing situation or class project.